norbibi/Golem_SST/README.md

      Slovak (slk), Spanish (spa), Swedish (swe), Swahili (swh), Telugu (tel), Tagalog (tgl), Thai (tha), Turkish (tur),
      Ukrainian (ukr), Urdu (urd), Uzbek (uzn), Vietnamese (vie)

+Use the --inputLanguage <inputLanguage> and --outputLanguage <outputLanguage> options to configure the languages.
+inputLanguage correspond to what you hear in your headphones and outputLanguage to what your interlocutor will hear.

 By default, the public subnet will be used with the erc20 network driver, the polygon payment driver and a GPU provider whitelist.
 The image has already been uploaded to these providers (whitelisted).
 Their prices are 1 GLM/h for the RTX3090 and 2 GLM/h for the RTX4060.

-This application requires a GPU with at least 12 GB of VRAM and 10 GB of RAM.
+This application requires a GPU provider with at least 12 GB of VRAM and 10 GB of RAM.

-Use the --inputLanguage <inputLanguage> and --outputLanguage <outputLanguage> options to configure the languages.
-inputLanguage correspond to what you hear in your headphones and outputLanguage to what your interlocutor will hear.

 If you want to use a specific (compatible) GPU provider, use the '--providerId providerid' option.
 If you want to use a GPU provider among all those available (the cheapest), use the '--useOnlyWhitelisted false' option.